Most of us have a small indulgence or two when it comes to coffee.

 This coffee creamer has a total of 16 servings, with each serving consisting of two tablespoons.

 Each serving has a total of 77 calories.
-I found that two tablespoons will give most coffees a nice sweetness without it being overly sweet.
+I found that two tablespoons will add a nice sweetness to most coffees without making them overly sweet.

-You can use a bit more or less, depending on the sweetness level you like.
-I like to use a bit more when using a French press to make the coffee or when I’m using a dark roast with other brewing techniques.
+You can use a bit more or less, depending on your preferred sweetness level.
+I prefer to use a bit more when using a French press to make coffee, especially with dark roasts, or when employing other brewing techniques.

-I suggest sticking to the two tablespoons the first time and changing it to your level of sweetness after that.
+I suggest sticking to two tablespoons the first time and adjusting it to your desired level of sweetness after that.

 Do you have a combination of coffee and this coffee creamer that works great for you?